How to Stop Enabling a Person’s Substance UseYou are here:

 Addiction is a powerful disease.
 It can change the way a person behaves or feels.
 It can do considerable damage to the body.
 Its effects can even spread to the family members around the person struggling with addiction.
 A loving, supportive family can be warped into a structure that assists in sustaining substance abuse.
-That’s why it’s important to know what enabling is, how to identify when you’re enabling and what you can do to provide the support your loved one truly needs.
+That’s why it’s important to know what enabling is, how to identify the signs of enabling and what you can do to provide the support your loved one truly needs.

 What is Enabling?

 When you hear someone talk about enabling addiction, they’re describing behavior that encourages continued substance abuse.
 This can be as obvious as loaning someone money when you know they will use it on drugs or alcohol, but enabling can take other more indirect forms.
 In fact, any behaviors or attitudes that simply allow addiction to continue can be viewed as enabling.

 Some examples of behaviors that sustain addiction may include:

-Blaming negative behaviors on others and not the addiction itself
+- Blaming negative behaviors on others and not the addiction itself

-Helping with tasks or activities that your loved one should be able to handle alone
+- Helping with tasks or activities that your loved one should be able to handle alone

-Ignoring or overlooking the problems caused by addiction
+- Ignoring or overlooking the problems caused by addiction

-Making excuses to others to protect your loved one from dealing with repercussions
+- Making excuses to others to protect your loved one from dealing with repercussions

-Picking up neglected responsibilities
+- Picking up neglected responsibilities

-Putting the addict’s needs before your own
+- Putting the addict’s needs before your own

-Resenting your loved one for the addiction and associated behaviors
+- Resenting your loved one for the addiction and associated behaviors

 How to Stop Enabling and Start Helping

 Always encourage treatment for addiction and try to have serious discussions about the situation when he or she is sober.
 Approach the subject from a place of love and concern and not from one of judgement.
 Al-Anon and other addiction support groups for families can help you cope with your struggles and connect you with others who are going through the same thing.
 These support systems can provide encouragement and stability as you try to help your loved one find healing.